dean0x7d/pybinding/docs/intro.rst

   model.

-* **Fast compute** - Pybinding's implementation of the kernel polynomial method allows for very fast calculation of the Green's function of the Hamiltonian.
-Exact diagonalization is also available through the use of scipy's eigensolvers.
+* **Fast compute** - Pybinding's implementation of the kernel polynomial method allows for very fast calculation of various physical properties of tight-binding systems.
+Exact diagonalization is also available through the use of scipy's eigenvalue solvers.
 The framework is very flexible and allows the addition of user-defined computation routines.

 * **Result analysis and visualization** - The package contains utility functions for post-processing the raw result data.
 The included plotting functions are tailored for tight-binding problems to